visibilityspots/icinga-scripts/README.md

 YUM
 ===

-!Until now I did not managed to make it work through the NRPE daemon yet, probably a permission issue!
+!Until now I did not managed to make it work through the NRPE daemon yet, probably a permission issue with the files in /etc/yum.repos.d/!

+The goal is to make it work together with the yum script on https://code.google.com/p/check-yum/ so the desired output of the time since last update + number of available updates will be displayed.

 This check will read out the time when the latest update was made on the remote host using the output of